 Head Injury Complications and Treatment

 Sometimes emergency treatment is necessary.
-Other possible treatments that may be needed, depending on the situation, include rest and painkillers, blood thinners to prevent blood clotting and seizures, or surgery to relieve pressure on the brain or stop bleeding.
+Depending on the situation, other possible treatments may be needed, including rest and painkillers, blood thinners to prevent blood clotting and seizures, or surgery to relieve pressure on the brain or stop bleeding.

 Causes of Head Injury in Maritime Work

 Any busy, physical work environment can lead to accidents that cause head injuries.
 Maritime jobs are especially fraught with risk.
 Negligence can also play a big part in head injuries.

 What to Do if You Suffer a Head Injury at Work

 Injuries to the head can be deceptive.
 You may not feel much pain or disorientation, but complications may appear later if you don’t get medical attention.
 Make sure that your medical treatment is well documented so that you can use it to make your case if you are denied compensation later.

-The next thing to do after you have been cared for is to file an accident report.
+The next thing to do after being cared for is file an accident report.
 Your supervisor should complete this report with as much detail about the incident as possible and send it to your employer, the human resources department, and your employer’s insurer.

 Your Rights Under Federal Maritime Law

-When your employer or employer’s insurer refuse to pay out and you have medical expenses and lost wages from being unable to work, you have the right to seek damages.
+When your employer or employer’s insurer refuses to pay out, and you have medical expenses and lost wages from being unable to work, you have the right to seek damages.
 Let an experienced maritime lawyer help you navigate these laws and make a claim to ensure you get as much compensation as you are owed under the law.